ATM book cover

 – Nick Strauss-Klein

-Moshe on how to study at home
+Feldenkrais on how to study at home

-Moshe on what the Feldenkrais Method is
+Feldenkrais on what the Feldenkrais Method is

 Check out these sections in Part I: Understanding While Doing.
 I’ve prioritized them in what I think of as the most practical order (not the order they appear in the book).

 The other sections of Part I, including the preface, may be of interest to you.
 I’ve left them out here because they contain broader reflections about society and our state of education and personal development.
-If our goal is to focus on self-improvement from practical application of the lessons in the book, I believe your understanding of Moshe’s ideas in these sections is perhaps less important than what may be gleaned from the sections I’ve highlighted above.
+If our goal is to focus on self-improvement from practical application of the lessons in the book, I believe your understanding of Feldenkrais’s ideas in these sections is perhaps less important than what may be gleaned from the sections I’ve highlighted above.

 Recommended study order for the lessons

 All users can click the titles to read these lessons’ descriptions, free lesson notes, and listener comments.
-The audio recordings are exclusive “thank you” content for Patron-level supporters of The Feldenkrais Project.

 Most accessible